blondie7575/WeeGUI/Documentation.md

 </table>

-####WGPendingView
+####WGPendingClick
-Returns the currently pending view, if any.
-This is a way to peek into the state of the mouse event system, to see if the user is trying to do something with the mouse.
-Most programs shouldn't need this.
+Returns the currently pending click, if any.
+This is a way to peek into the state of the mouse event system, to see if the user is trying to do something with the pointer.
+Most programs shouldn't need this, but you can use it to do your own low-level click handling if you wish.

 <table width="100%">
 <tr><th>Assembly</th><th>Applesoft</th></tr><tr><td><pre>
-X:		WGPendingView
+X:		WGPendingClick

-Returns in A:		View ID
+Returns in X:		X coordinate of click, or $ff if none Returns in Y:		Y coordinate of click, if any
 </td><td>
 Not available
 </td></tr>